 Of course, these are not post-processing tutorials.
 But a few tips that can help you conceptualize a creative idea you want when you post-processing a photograph.

 Before we start, post-processing is the third step in photography where you edited a photo that you already took.
 Either in computer software (if digital) or in a darkroom (if analog).

 I think making a plan is one thing that some photography…no, all photography should do.
-Except street photography, probably (I usually just walk and snap).
+Except for street photography, probably (I usually just walk and snap).

-Just Do It as you See It
+Tips on Being Creative in Photography Post-Processing: Just Do It as you See It

 Word of wisdom: “In post-processing, Do not increase or decrease, make it balance.”

 Don’t get it.
 You’ll understand if you do it a lot.

 Many people use photoshop for their photography because they think it makes their photograph look better.
 The problem sometimes is that they don’t know when to stop.
 They think more editing will make it better.
 But that’s not true.
 Instead of an amazing photograph, you’ll end up with a pile of shit.

 So how to properly post-processing?
 One idea is just to edit it as you see it.
 Eyes catch better than the camera.
 Even though you see much more, but usually you cannot see it in your photograph.